 The concept of double materiality in the ESRS is broader than the definitions of materiality used by the SEC and the International Sustainability Standards Board and will require management to apply additional judgment to determine which matters should be disclosed from an impact perspective.
-Because double materiality is a new concept for entities, the EC has instructed EFRAG to issue interpretive guidance on how to evaluate double materiality.
+Because double materiality is a new concept for entities, EFRAG has issued draft interpretive guidance on how to evaluate double materiality that will be finalized in 2024.